raiden-network/raiden/docs/rest_api.rst

 .. http:get:: /api/(version)/events/network

-   Query for registry network events.
+   Query for token network creations.

    ..
 NOTE::
       The network registry used is the default registry.
 The default registry is